Campus Improvement Plan

 Strategy's Expected Result/Impact: Students will have a better grasp of concepts through field trips related to the content that is taught.

-Staff Responsible for Monitoring: Teachers, ILT, Admin Assistant, Administration
+Staff Responsible for Monitoring: Teachers, Administration, Admin Assistant

 Title I: